 Although sophisticated systems — involving some combination of e-mail, intranets, extranets, and mobile connectivity — are available, follow-up needn’t be expensive.
 Internal coaches can make follow-up telephone calls.
 New computerized systems can send “reminder notes” and give ongoing suggestions.
 However it’s done, follow-up is the sine qua non of effective leadership development.

 Too many companies spend millions of dollars for the “program of the year” but almost nothing on follow-up and reinforcement.
-Companies should also take care to measure the effectiveness of their leadership development initiatives, and not just the employees’ satisfaction with them.
+Companies should also take care to measure the effectiveness of their management development initiatives, and not just the employees’ satisfaction with them.

 Our results indicate that when participants know that surveys or other methods of measuring program effectiveness are slated to occur three to 15 months from the date of the program, a higher level of commitment is created among them.